Contents

-If you’ve set up a franchise in New Zealand, you’ll be aware that there are a number of legal requirements you need to comply with.
-Laws around franchising can be quite complex, so it’s crucial to stay informed about your obligations.
+If you’ve set up a franchise in New Zealand, you know that there are a number of legal requirements you must comply with in 2025.
+Laws around franchising remain intricate, so it’s crucial to stay up-to-date with your obligations while ensuring your franchise remains competitive and legally compliant.

-One of your key obligations involves your Disclosure Document – this is provided to a person who is considering entering into a franchise agreement, and it discloses all the pertinent details about your franchise system.
+One of your key obligations involves your Disclosure Document – a document provided to anyone considering entering into a franchise agreement.
+It discloses all the pertinent details about your franchise system.

-It’s essentially your means of being completely transparent with potential franchisees before they commit to any decisions.
+It’s essentially your means of being completely transparent with potential franchisees before they commit to any decisions, helping them make informed choices backed by comprehensive data.

 What Is In A Franchise Disclosure Document?